|Skip navigation||Hide thumbnails|

 Finally, Varmus and Bishop proposed that cancer can ensue when so-called tumor suppressor genes, genes that control the expression of proto-oncogenes, themselves undergo mutation or are deleted, leaving the latter free to divide unhindered.
 It is thus the behavior of both proto-oncogenes and tumor suppressor genes that drives the malignant growth of cancer cells.

-To the extent that his administrative duties since 1999 as President and Chief Executive Officer of Memorial Sloan-Kettering Cancer Center allow, Varmus runs a small laboratory that carries on his genetic studies of retroviral oncogenesis and replication.
+To the extent that his administrative duties since 1999 as President and Chief Executive Officer of Memorial Sloan-Kettering Cancer Center, and as Director of the National Cancer Institute have allowed, Varmus has directed a small laboratory that carries on his genetic studies of retroviral oncogenesis and replication.
 He and his coworkers devise mouse models of human cancer in order to untangle the relationship between normal patterns of cell growth and development, and oncogenic events that disturb these patterns.
 His research aims at uncovering the molecular mechanisms that enable cancer cells to maintain their ability to divide indefinitely, and that make it possible for certain cells, called cancer stem cells, to give rise to cancer repeatedly.
 Varmus's laboratory is focusing on mutations of the RAS proto-oncogene, which, like SRC, first came to the attention of molecular biologists as a retroviral oncogene.
 Many human tumors, in particular cancers of the lung, colon, and pancreas, involve mutations in the three closely related versions of RAS found in the human genome.
 The mutation involves the alteration of a single letter in the genetic code, yet the consequence is a highly potent cancer gene.
-Furthermore, Varmus is studying mutations of the EGF receptor gene, mutations that make certain lung cancers susceptible to treatment with anti-cancer agents called protein-tyrosine kinase inhibitors.
-In addition, he is continuing his investigation, begun in the early 1990s, of how a protein called Wnt establishes cell signaling pathways that are instrumental in normal cell development and gene expression, but also in neoplasia of the mouse mammary gland and several human tissues, including the colon and liver.
+Besides this, Varmus is continuing his investigation, begun in the early 1990s, of how a protein called Wnt establishes cell signaling pathways that are instrumental in normal cell development and gene expression, but also in neoplasia of the mouse mammary gland and several human tissues, including the colon and liver.
+Since about 2002, Varmus and his colleagues have also been studying mutations of the EGF (epidermal growth factor) receptor gene, mutations that make certain lung cancers susceptible to treatment with anti-cancer agents called tyrosine kinase inhibitors.